UK Democracy Fund: Application process

 Before you start work on an application, read the UK Democracy Fund’s funding framework, to ensure your campaign is a good fit with the Fund’s current priorities.
 We also recommend you read some of the resources and insights from previous campaigns, which will allow your proposal to benefit from existing learning.

 Applications for a grant under £10,000 can be made at any time.
+Once your small grant application is submitted, we aim to inform you of our decision within two weeks.
 (Please be aware that small grant applications that are received to coincide with the larger grant rounds will take longer to process.)

 Applications over £10,000 are considered by our directors at quarterly meetings (approximately one month after the final application deadline).
 Please be aware of the deadlines for submitting your outline proposal and full application.
 These deadlines are the same for the UK Democracy Fund and JRRT.

 If you miss a deadline, you will have to wait until the next quarter before your application can be considered.
-Please note that to increase the chance of success applicants should have had conversations with the UK Democracy Fund team well in advance of the outline proposal deadline, as described below.
+Please note that to increase the chance of success, applicants should have their initial conversations with the UK Democracy Fund team well in advance of the outline proposal deadline, as described below.

 1. Reach out with your idea

-Contact DemocracyFund@jrrt.org.uk with a brief description (one to three paragraphs) of your idea and how it aligns to the Fund’s goals as well as a rough idea of budget being asked for.
+Contact DemocracyFund@jrrt.org.uk with a brief description (one to three paragraphs) of your idea and how it aligns to the Fund’s goals, as well as a rough idea of the budget you are asking for.
 At this stage it doesn’t need to be hugely detailed.
 This will enable us to advise you quickly if your proposal aligns with the UK Democracy Fund’s aims and our priorities.
 If it does, we can arrange a meeting to discuss further.

 2. Outline proposal

-Building on what you have already submitted via email, you can then share a short outline of your proposal, maximum two sides of A4 in Word or Open Doc format, to DemocracyFund@jrrt.org.uk for initial assessment.
+Building on what you have already submitted via email, you can then share a short outline of your proposal, maximum two sides of A4 in Word or Open Doc format, to DemocracyFund@jrrt.org.uk by the outline deadline for initial assessment.
 This gives us an opportunity to offer feedback based on the Fund’s goals and what we have learned from previous campaigns we have supported.

 Your outline should include: